PhilipDaniels/dotnetversioning/SetVersion/usage.md

 THE ASSEMBLY ATTRIBUTES
 =======================
-* AssemblyVersion - this is the most important attribute, as it is used by the CLR during the assembly load process.
+* *AssemblyVersion* - this is the most important attribute, as it is used by the CLR during the assembly load process.
 However, it is not visible in Windows' property pages for the assembly.

-* AssemblyFileVersion - intended to identify an individual build of the assembly.
+* *AssemblyFileVersion* - intended to identify an individual build of the assembly.
 Ignored by the CLR.
 It is displayed by Windows as "File version" on an assembly's property details page.

-* AssemblyInformationalVersion - an arbitrary string.
+* *AssemblyInformationalVersion* - an arbitrary string.
 Ignored by the CLR.
 It is displayed by Windows as the "Product version" on an assembly's property details.
-However, it is often too long to be completely seen, so a disassembly tool such as ILSpy or dotPeek should be used to view it (or dotnet-getversion can be used to dump it to the standard output).
+However, it is often too long to be completely seen, so a disassembly tool such as ILSpy or dotPeek should be used to view it (or dnv can be used to dump it to the standard output).

 Modern practice is to make AssemblyVersion and AssemblyFileVersion identical, and to use SEMVER number versioning for them both.
 Use the AssemblyInformationalVersion attribute to store an